CEPY-COUNSELING & EDUCATIONAL PSYCHOLOGY

 3 Credits (3)

 Introduction to the principles of human growth and development throughout the life span.
+May be repeated up to 3 credits.

 - Students will demonstrate an understanding of the scientific study of processes of change and stability throughout the human lifespan (i.e. Human Development).